olivierluethy/YouTube-Time-Manager/README.md

   </ol>
 </details>

-YouTube-Disblock is a simple yet effective Chrome extension that improves your focus by hiding YouTube recommendations, other users' playlists, and the tab list while you're watching videos.
+YouTube Time Manager is a simple yet effective Chrome extension that improves your focus by hiding YouTube recommendations, other users' playlists, and the tab list while you're watching videos.
 This ensures that you're not distracted by unrelated content and can focus on what's important.

-## Features
+---

+### ✨ **Key Features** ✨

+- 🎯 **Goal-Driven Feed Customization**
+  Define your goals, and YouTube Time Manager will tailor your feed accordingly, ensuring that you only see videos that match your objectives.

-- 🏠 **Remove YouTube Feeds on the Home Page**
+- 🏠 **Declutter Your Home Page**
-  Clear out unnecessary content on your YouTube homepage by removing constant updates and recommendations.
-Maintain a clean and distraction-free environment for better focus.<br>
+  Remove the noise from your YouTube homepage by clearing out recommendations and updates.
+Enjoy a clean, distraction-free interface that promotes focus.

-- 🔥 **Remove the Discovery Section**
+- 🔍 **Eliminate the Discovery Section**
-  Trending content can easily pull you away from your goals.
-YouTube-Disblock removes the discovery section, allowing you to avoid distractions and stay focused on what matters.<br>
+  Avoid distractions from trending content.
+YouTube Time Manager removes the discovery section, keeping your focus on what truly matters.

-- 🔔 **Control Subscriptions Visibility**
+- 🔔 **Flexible Subscription Controls**
-  Decide whether or not to display videos from channels you’ve subscribed to.
-Use the toggle within the extension’s popup window to switch visibility on or off, with clear text indicating what’s changed.<br>
+  Choose whether to display videos from your subscriptions.
+With an easy toggle in the extension’s popup, you decide what’s visible.

-- 🛡️ **Smart Blocking for Trending Bypass Attempts**
+- 🛡️ **Smart Redirect for Manual Bypasses**
-  For users who might be tempted to visit the trending section manually, YouTube-Disblock steps in.
-If you try to access the trending section via the URL, the extension smartly redirects you to your subscriptions, ensuring a focused experience.<br>
+  Trying to access the trending section via URL?
+YouTube Time Manager will redirect you to your subscriptions, keeping your experience distraction-free.

-- 🎥 **Keep Playlists Visible While Hiding Recommendations**
-  Unlike other extensions that block recommendations and hide playlists, YouTube-Disblock maintains playlist visibility so you can easily switch between videos within your playlist while keeping distracting video suggestions out of sight.
+- 🎥 **Playlist Visibility with Recommendation Blocking**
+  Unlike other extensions, YouTube Time Manager allows playlist navigation while hiding unrelated video suggestions.
+This ensures uninterrupted learning or entertainment.

+- ⏳ **Overconsumption Timeout**
+  Watch five videos that don’t align with your goals, and YouTube access will be blocked for 10 minutes.
+During this period, you’ll receive insights about time wasted, helping you make better decisions for the future.

+---

+### 🌟 **Why Choose YouTube Time Manager?** 🌟

+YouTube Time Manager is crafted for individuals seeking a productive YouTube experience.
+Unlike similar extensions, it blocks distractions effectively without introducing toggles that could undo the effort.
+Designed through practical experience, this extension empowers you to stay on track and use your time wisely.

+---

+### 🤝 **Support & Feedback** 🤝

+Your input matters!
+Encountering issues or have suggestions?
+Let’s improve together:
+📧 **Contact Us:** muskox.beryl2671@eagereverest.com

+---

+### 🛠 **Note:**  🛠

+YouTube Time Manager is ideal for users committed to enhancing their productivity.
+By minimizing distractions and promoting goal-oriented content consumption, this extension ensures you make the most out of your YouTube time.

+---

+### 👇 **Official download links** 👇

 <div align="center">

 [<img src="https://user-images.githubusercontent.com/574142/232173820-eea32262-2b0f-4ec6-8a38-b1c872981d75.png" height="67" alt="Chrome" valign="middle">][link-chrome]
 [<img src="https://user-images.githubusercontent.com/574142/232173822-af2e660f-11df-4d6c-a71b-0e92e9be543f.png" height="67" alt="Firefox" valign="middle">][link-firefox]
+We are planing to add the extension also to the firefox, so even mobile users who have firefox installed will be able to use it from their phone.

 </div>

-## How It Works
+## ? **How It Works** ?

 ### Background Process